 Those women that are overweight are more likely to get fibroids.
 The very obese women have 2 to 3 times higher risk of getting fibroids.

 But, just because there is a risk factor, it doesn’t have to mean that you will develop fibroids.
-Most of the women that are diagnosed with fibroids, don’t have 1 of these 10 symptoms.
+Most of the women diagnosed with this condition don’t have a single of these 10 symptoms.